verrazzano/docs/content/en/docs/setup/multicluster/multicluster.md

 ## Run applications in multicluster Verrazzano

-The Verrazzano multicluster set up is now completed, and you can deploy an application by following the [Hello World Helidon multicluster example application](https://github.com/verrazzano/verrazzano/tree/master/examples/multicluster/hello-helidon).
+The Verrazzano multicluster setup is now completed and you can deploy an application by following the [Hello World Helidon multicluster example application](https://github.com/verrazzano/verrazzano/tree/master/examples/multicluster/hello-helidon).

-## Admin cluster UI
+## Admin cluster user interface (UI)

 The admin cluster serves as a central point from which to register and deploy applications to managed clusters.